 You may be asking yourself, “wait, if even I, an untrained layperson, can see the roof damage on my house, how can Allstate and its adjuster get away with just saying they don’t see it?”
 Well, they don’t say that they can’t see the damage – they say that the damage wasn’t caused anything that would be covered.
 If your shingles are flapping in the breeze, it’s not because of the 80 mph winds that hit your house – it’s because the shingles were “improperly installed” by the roofer 10 years ago.
 And guess what?
 “Improper installation” is not covered under your policy.
 And even when an insurance company DOES pay a claim, they very often UNDER-pay the claim.
 Let me tell you a little secret – just because you can find a roofer to fix your roof for the amount of money that Allstate or State Farm or Farm Bureau said it was worth does NOT mean that the claim was properly paid.

-I am biased after doing this for a couple of decades, but if your insurance company tells you that your roof claim is worth $15,000 and you accepted that, and your roofer replaced the roof for that, you probably just got ripped off by thousands of dollars.
+I am biased as an attorney who has worked on such cases, but if your insurance company tells you that your roof claim is worth $15,000 and you accepted that, and your roofer replaced the roof for that, you probably just got underpaid by thousands of dollars.
 The roofer wants the work, so he will figure out a way to replace the roof for whatever the insurance company will pay, but that doesn’t mean that the roof was replaced correctly.
 Was the felt replaced?
 Was the drip edge replaced?
 You have no idea – all you know is that you got a new roof.
 And when it starts leaking in 5 years and you call Allstate, Allstate will tell you that it’s leaking because of “improper installation,” and this time, they’ll be correct.
 The REASON it was improperly installed is because Allstate barely paid the poor roofer enough money to buy the shingles!